kevinslin/seed-tldr/vault/linux.at.md

 `at {{hh:mm}}`

-- Execute the commands and email the result using a local mailing program such as sendmail:
+- Execute the commands and email the result using a local mailing program such as Sendmail:

 `at {{hh:mm}} -m`